-Adjust the burner if the combustion values found at the beginning of the operation do not comply with the regulations in force, or at any rate, do not correspond to good combustion.
+Adjust the burner if the combustion values found at the beginning of the operation do not comply with the regulations in force, or do not correspond to good combustion.
 Record the new combustion values; they will be useful for subsequent controls.